 (b) In determining if the applicant has demonstrated that a non-municipal land disposal site meets the financial assurance exemption criteria, the Department will consider existing available information including, but not limited to, geology, soils, hydrology, waste type and volume, proximity to and uses of adjacent properties, history of site operation and construction, previous compliance inspection reports, existing monitoring data, the proposed method of closure and the information submitted by the applicant.
 The Department may request additional information if needed;

 (c) An exemption from the financial assurance requirement granted by the Department will remain valid only so long as the non-municipal land disposal site continues to meet the exemption criteria in subsection (2)(a) of this rule.
-If the site fails to continue to meet the exemption criteria, the Department may modify the closure permit to require financial assurance.
+If the site fails to continue to meet the exemption criteria, the Department may modify the permit to require financial assurance.

 (3) Schedule for provision of financial assurance: